Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Valerian root, hops & lemon balm

 Valerian root is an ancient herb whose roots have been studied for centuries to promote sleep; hops (as in beer hops) are a type of flowering plant; and lemon balm is a perennial herb from the mint family.
-All three have been shown in studies to aid relaxation and sleep, which is why they’re often combined in supplements and teas.
+All three have been shown in studies to aid relaxation and sleep, which is why they’re often combined in sleep aid supplements and teas.

 Prescription